 Earning points for free flights: 3/5

-Regardless of which rewards option you choose, you'll collect the equivalent of 0.5 airline frequent flyer points per dollar spent on transactions – not a high earn rate, but not the lowest in the market.
+Regardless of which rewards variant you choose, you'll collect the equivalent of 0.5 airline frequent flyer points per dollar spent on transactions and with no points capping – not a high earn rate, but not the lowest in the market.

-Choose Amplify Qantas and your points will be automatically transferred to Qantas Frequent Flyer each month, while choosing Amplify Rewards gives you the ability to convert your credit card points across to three other frequent flyer programs instead, whenever it's convenient to you.
+Choose to earn Qantas Points and your bounty will be automatically transferred to Qantas Frequent Flyer each month, while selecting the Amplify Points card gives you the ability to convert your credit card points across to three other frequent flyer programs instead, whenever it's convenient to you.